Enviromena Power Systems

 Enviromena is a clean energy technology company in Europe.

 It has installed more than 17,000 solar systems.
 The company has over 425 MW of solar power plants under operation and a further 200 MW under construction.

-Enviromena was founded in 2007 by Sami Khoreibi who also CEO.
+Enviromena was founded in 2007 by Sami Khoreibi.
 At the time Sander Trestain was COO, and Erik Voldner was CCO.
 Voldner was responsible for establishing the regions first solar EPC.
 In 2018, Enviromena was sold to Arjun Infrastructure Partners and the founding team departed the business.

 Cabell Fisher was appointed as CEO, Stuart Bannerman as CFO, Matthew Wells as CLO, and David McLeod as CAO.
 In 2021, McLeod, Wells and Bannerman left the company to pursue other opportunities and the business relocated to Reading, England, retaining only Cabell Fisher as MENA CEO based in the UAE.

 Chris Marsh heads up the (now only UK & Europe) business as Chief Executive Officer.
 Marsh is supported by Christina Allen, Gary Hales, Lee Adams, and Mark Harding.
 Adrian Pike has been Chairman since 2020, in his 2nd spell as Chair, having previously served as Chairman in 2018.